f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

   :align: center
   :scale: 70%

-The Network tab wil provide a visual representation of all networking ports on the system.
+The Network tab will provide a visual representation of all networking ports on the system.
 Each port will be color coded Green for Up status, and Red or Down status.
 The current Pipeline mapping is also displayed which shows the external port mapping to internal pipelines.

 .. image:: images/monitoring_rseries/image2.png